Before and After Photos of Bunionplasty® procedure

 How Are Bunions Surgically Corrected?

 The basis for bunion surgery (or bunionectomy) has classically been centered on the method with which surgeons use to realign the deviated bones.
-Bunionplasty® procedure (plastic surgery for bunions) refers to the method with which the skin is handled (or managed) to limit scarring for a more aesthetic result.
+Bunionplasty® (plastic surgery for bunions) refers to the method with which the skin is handled (or managed) to limit scarring for a more aesthetic result.

 While hundreds of bunion surgery operations have been described, surgeons generally correct bunions using one of two methods to realign the malaligned bones – they are bone cut (osteotomy) or bone mending (fusion).